AmirGadami/Ragsomthing/README.md

+# 🤖✨ Meet Your AI Mirror: Get to Know Amir... via Amir

+Welcome to **PersonaRAG** — your backstage pass to the mind of **Amir Ghadami**.

+This isn’t just another chatbot.
+This is *your personal AI-powered career oracle*.
+It’s like giving GPT-4o a tour through your brain — resume, goals, projects, life plans, dreams, PhD ambitions, even your ideal mansion and family plan by 40. 🎯

+Ever wanted to ask questions like:
+> 🧠 “What’s Amir working on right now?”
+> 📚 “How many papers has he published?”
+> 🔮 “Where does he see himself in 2035?”
+> 🏗️ “Tell me about his most ambitious AI projects.”

+Well now you can — *and you’ll get responses as if your future self had already lived through it*.

+So ask away.
+Laugh.
+Learn.
+Plot world domination (ethically).
+**PersonaRAG** is here to make your story searchable, sharable, and spectacularly smart.

+---

 # 🧠💼 PersonaRAG

 **PersonaRAG** is an AI-powered chatbot that knows your career inside and out.
 It uses Retrieval-Augmented Generation (RAG) to interactively answer questions about your resume, publications, projects, and future goals—like having a personal assistant trained on your portfolio.